dynamsoft-docs/license-server-docs/about/terms.md

 An Alias is basically a name for the license.
 You can set a meaningful Alias to a certain license so that you can easily identify the purpose of the license.

-A default Alias is created automatically that follows the patterm "DM_{License Id}_Date{Activation Date}", a more meaningful Alias could be something like "BarcodeReader_License_For_Dynamsoft_ABC_Project".
+A default Alias is created automatically that follows the pattern "DM_{License Id}_Date{Activation Date}", a more meaningful Alias could be something like "BarcodeReader_License_For_Dynamsoft_ABC_Project".

 A few things to know about the Alias